tianyuzhou-sam/Multi-Robot-Formation-Control-with-Human-on-the-Loop/README.md

 * [Mambo-Tracking-Interface](https://github.com/tianyuzhou-sam/Mambo-Tracking-Interface)
 For reference Jackal

-Test
+Simulation
 ============
 Make build directory
 ```
 $ cd <MAIN_DIRECTORY>
 $ mkdir build
 ```
-Initialize the pre-generated waypoints and time-indices, see test/test_onloopUI for details.
+Initialize the pre-generated waypoints and time indices, see test/test_onloopUI for details.

 To run the simulator:
 ```
 $ python3 test/test_human_on_loop.py
 ```
-To run human interface:
+To run the human interface:
 ```
 $ python3 test/test_onLoopUI.py
 ```

-Input the waypoints in the UI window and the time-indices in te terminal window.
-If multiple waypoints are selected at the same time, saperate the time indices by space (timeindex1 timeindex2 ...).
+Input the waypoints in the UI window and the time indices in the terminal window.
+If multiple waypoints are selected at the same time, separate the time indices by space (timeindex1 timeindex2 ...).
 The window will always open for additional waypoints.

 ![Alt text](/images/UI.png?raw=true "Optional Title")

-An example of simulation is following.
-The dased red line indicates the original planned path, the solid red line indicates the updated path after the guidance is given.
+An example of simulation is the following.
+The dashed red line indicates the original planned path, and the solid red line indicates the updated path after the guidance is given.

 ![Alt text](/images/3DFigure.png?raw=true "Optional Title")